-Handy hints about child eating behaviours
+Handy hints about children's eating behaviours

-- Children often balance out how much they eat over a few days (e.g. if they aren't hungry today they'll likely make up for it tomorrow). - Children may use food as a way to explore their independence (e.g. liking a food one day and refusing it the next). - A lot of options on the plate can be overwhelming and cause children to eat less. - To understand how much your child is eating, track their appetite over a full week rather than one day or meal.
+- Children often balance out how much they eat over a few days.
+For example, if they are not hungry today, they'll likely make up for it tomorrow. - Children may use food as a way to explore their independence.
+For example, liking a food one day and refusing it the next. - A lot of options on the plate can be overwhelming and cause children to eat less. - To understand how much your child is eating, track their appetite over a full week rather than one day or meal.